 Since 2013 I have been a full-time faculty member in the Teacher Education department of the School of Social and Behavioral Studies at Marist College.

 I teach all of the undergraduate pre-service elementary and adolescent teaching candidates in the course EDUC 150: Learning Through Technology.
-The focus of this course is not proficiency in any number of specific technologies, but that candidates will learn how to choose and use technologies to support teaching and learning.
+The focus of this course is not proficiency in any specific technologies/tools, but that candidates will learn how to choose and use technologies to support effective teaching and learning.
 Additionally, candidates learn about the importance of modeling and explicitly teaching students how to use technology in an ethical, legal, and safe way.

 Other duties at Marist include chairing the Online and Distance Education Committee, acting as the faculty liaison for the Teachers of Tomorrow student group, serving on the Assessment Committee to help with NCATE/CAEP accreditation, and participating in faculty search committees.
 In any given semester I have approximately 25 undergraduate advisees and 10-15 graduate advisees working through the Capping Portfolio process.